|Nutrition Facts (per serving)|

 Once the oil is hot, gently add a few battered cubes at a time and fry till crisp and golden in color.
 Drain well and remove from the oil.
 Keep aside on paper towels for later use.

-In another pan or wok, heated on high, add the 3 tbsps vegetable/canola/sunflower cooking oil.
-When the oil is smokey hot, add the spring onions (reserve a little to garnish the dish later).
-Saute for a minute.
+In another pan or wok, heated on high, add the 3 tablespoons vegetable/canola/sunflower cooking oil.
+When the oil is smoky hot, add the spring onions (reserve a little to garnish the dish later).
+Sauté for a minute.

 Now add the Indo-Chinese Szechuan Sauce and chicken stock.
 Mix well.
 Cook for 2 minutes.

-Omit this step if you want the dish to be a dry one or would like to serve it as an appetizer: Mix 1 tbsp of cornflour with 1/2 cup of cold water and stir to mix well.
+Omit this step if you want the dish to be a dry one or would like to serve it as an appetizer: Mix 1 tablespoon cornstarch with 1/2 cup cold water and stir to mix well.
 Make sure there are no lumps in this mixture.
 Pour into the above gravy and stir well.
 The gravy will start to thicken.
 Once this happens, turn off the heat.

 Now add the previously fried cubes and the chopped bell pepper to this gravy.
 Stir well to coat all the chicken and peppers with the gravy.
 Spoon into a serving dish, garnish with reserved, chopped spring onions and serve.